ajwhatling-wk/flyway-spike/README.md

 The main migrations, written in pure SQL, can be found in `src/main/resources/db/migration`.

-The test migrations can be found `src/test/resources/db/migration`.
+The test migrations can be found in`src/test/resources/db/migration`.

+Please be sure to read [the documentation on SQL-based migrations](https://flywaydb.org/documentation/migration/sql).